Blegdamsvej: Fredensgade to Trianglen

 Rigshospitalet (No. 9) dominates the north side of the Østerbro section of the street.
-The current hospital is from 1960-1978 and was designed by Kaj Boeck-Hansen and Jørgen Stærmose.
+The current hospital is from 1960 to 1978 and was designed by Kaj Boeck-Hansen and Jørgen Stærmose.
 An extension designed by 3XN went under construction in 2017.

 The Niels Bohr Institute (No. 15-17) from 1922 has housed the work of several Nobel Prize-winners.
 No. 23, roughly from the same time, is the Freemasons' Hall.
 The Danish branch of the Red Cross has its head office at No. 25–27.
 The building was built in 1952 and is the former headquarters of Copenhagen County.
 It has more recently been expanded by COBE Architects.

 No. 60 is a former machine factory, Nielsen & Winther.
 The building is from 1899 and was designed by Axel Berg.
 Its neighbor (No. 62), slightly older and designed by Ludvig Fenger, was originally a public school but later taken over by Nielsen & Winther.

 Håndværkerstiftelsen (No. 74) was built to provide affordable housing for old, indigent craftsmen and their widows.
-The National Romantic building is from 1901-1902 and was designed by Emil Jørgensen.
+The National Romantic building is from 1901 to 1902 and was designed by Emil Jørgensen.

 No. 104 is a former candle manufactury, Asp-Holmblad, which was in use until the 1940s but has now been converted into apartments.
 No. 124 was designed by Frederik Lauritz Levy for the company Siemens-Schuckert.